ctomni231/cwtactics/jsBin/README.md

 You simply need to run `buildAll.js` in nodeJs.
 The build script automatically contains a set of normal and minified files plus the cache manifest.

+Every module of the program must be smaller or equal 25 kilobytes in size.
+If the size of a module is greater than 25 kilobytes then the module is maybe not cache able by every supported device ( *example: iPhone 4* ).

+**Build command pattern:**

+    cd PATH/TO/YOUR/CWT/SOURCE/DIRECTORY

+    // builds normal and minified client and the docs nodejs jsBin/buildAll.js

+    // creates only normal client and the docs nodejs jsBin/buildAll.js

 ### HTML

 The html stack will be builded by order.
 The files in the html folder are numbered.
 It is very important that the html